bilgino/angularforddd/README.md

 - The domain model object defines any methods
 - The schema in the database is different from its representation in the application
-- The typing system should consist of classes instead of interfaces or type aliases
+- The typing system shall consist of classes instead of interfaces or type aliases

 The Mapper pattern transfers data between two different schemas: